 If your business performance hasn’t matched expectations, it may be useful to check up on your reputation and see how customers talk about and perceive your brand.

 This type of assessment presents a unique challenge for a lot of businesses, no matter the type or size.
 In order to understand how to craft the right brand reputation management strategy, let’s examine the qualities or characteristics to aim for when managing your brand reputation.

 What does a positive brand reputation look like?
 How do you know if your efforts are delivering the right kind of results?

 Here are some common qualities found in companies with effective brand reputation management strategies:

 Strong Thought Leadership and Expertise

 Think of your favorite brands.
-More likely than not, they’re seen as thought leaders and experts in their space.
-They’re prominent, authoritative, and influential.
+More likely than not, they’re seen as experts in their space because of their prominence, authority, and influence.

 High-quality Search and Online Presence

 Effective brand reputation management helps your exposure by making it easier for searchers to find and see your business as a trusted resource that provides valuable information.
 It also influences local SEO performance, giving brands the opportunity to connect with a targeted audience in areas where they have business locations.